SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/matlab/index.md

 ## How to Use MATLAB on Cori

-MATLAB is available at NERSC on Cori (and Edison until it retires).
+MATLAB is available at NERSC on Cori.
 The number of MATLAB licenses at NERSC is not very large (currently 16), so users should not be running a MATLAB session when it is not being actively used.
 If you use NX, it's particularly easy to think you've released your